Family. Hockey. Team.

 Like so many Canadians, Meaghan Mikkelson’s priorities are firmly rooted in a love for her family and teammates and respect for the game.

 Her father, Bill Mikkelson, played four seasons in the NHL in the early 1970s with Los Angeles Kings, the New York Islanders and Washington Capitals.
 Her brother, Brendan – a Memorial Cup Champion with the WHL’s Vancouver Giants and second round NHL draft pick – played 151 NHL games for the Anaheim Ducks and added seven more years in several European pro leagues.
 And, her husband Scott Reid was a professional goalie in the AHL, ECHL and CHL.

 A graduate of The University of Wisconsin’s hockey program, Meaghan led the team to back-to-back NCAA Championships, won the Olympic gold medal for Canada in Vancouver 2010 and followed that up with a win at the 2012 IIHF World Hockey Championships.

 In Sochi 2014, Meaghan added an element of hockey toughness to her growing resumé.

 Playing with a broken hand in the Olympic Final versus the USA, she assisted on the opening goal for Canada that sparked the comeback that will be talked about for decades.

-Meaghan joined teammate Natalie Spooner on Season 2 of The Amazing Race Canada winning an impressive 7 stages en route to finishing second in the finale.
-They were voted "Canada's Favourite Team" by fans of the number-one ranked show in the country.
+Then, Meaghan joined teammate Natalie Spooner on Season 2 of The Amazing Race Canada winning an impressive 7 stages en route to finishing second in the finale.
+They were voted "Canada's Favourite Team" by fans of the number-one ranked broadcast ratings-juggernaut in the country.